pocomane/brewed-in-the-apocalypse/bita.md

 TODO list:

-- Rewrite the examples adressing the Character, not the Player
+- Rewrite the examples addressing the Character, not the Player
 - Some ambientation playbook must be added.
 - Some examples must be written.
 - The content must be made more concise in various point.
 - All the english text must be revised.
-- The final sections (maked as very preliminary draft) have to be rewritten from scratch.
+- The final sections (marked as very preliminary draft) have to be rewritten from scratch.

 In this manual we use the Spivak pronouns ey/em/eir/emself for genre neutral